Babu-Patel-Portfolio/MS1-Easy-Guide-to-Dublin/README.md

 - As a user I want to find places to drink
 - As a user I want to find places to shop
 - As a user I want to find out how to get around Dublin
-- As a user II want to see social media links to direct me to further information
+- As a user I want to see social media links to direct me to further information
 - As a user I want to be able to sign up to a Newsletter for more information about things to do in Dublin